MHC2010/NighFall-Private/README.md

     end
 end

--- Handle Infinite Jump
 local function onJumpRequest()
-    if canJump then
+    if canJump and humanoid:GetState() == Enum.HumanoidStateType.Physics then
-        local humanoid = game.Players.LocalPlayer.Character:FindFirstChild("Humanoid")
-        if humanoid then
         humanoid:ChangeState(Enum.HumanoidStateType.Physics)
-            humanoid:Move(Vector3.new(0, 50, 0)) -- Adjust the jump force as needed
+        humanoid:Move(Vector3.new(0, 50, 0))  -- This will give the jump force
-        end
     end
 end